Lightning-Universe/lightning-bolts/docs/source/datamodules.rst

 Asynchronous Loading
 --------------------
-DataModules also includes an extra asynchronous dataloader for accelerating single GPU training.
+An asynchronous dataloader can also be used in the construction of datamodules for accelerating single GPU training.
+The AsynchronousLoader class wraps a standard pytorch dataset or dataloader for asynchronous data transfer to a single GPU.

 This dataloader behaves identically to the standard pytorch dataloader, but will transfer data asynchronously to the GPU with training.
 You can also use it to wrap an existing dataloader.